realworldocaml/book/en/variants.md

 spirit in Core called `Blang`, and it gets a lot of practical use in a variety of applications.

-More generally, using variants to build recursive data-structures is a common technique, and shows up everywhere from designing little languages to building efficient data-structures.
+More generally, using variants to build recursive data structures is a common technique, and shows up everywhere from designing little languages to building efficient data structures.

 ## Polymorphic variants